Plyometric Training: Boosting Strength & Coordination

 -

-Depth Jumps: You drop from a box and immediately jump as high as possible after ground contact – a king discipline in plyometric training.
+Depth Jumps: You drop from a box and immediately after ground contact jump as high as possible again - a supreme discipline in plyometric training.

 -

-Burpees: A full-body exercise that perfectly combines the eccentric load of landing with an explosive jump.
+Burpees: A full-body exercise that perfectly combines the eccentric load of the landing with an explosive jump.

 -